-There will be a designated person responsible for overall monitoring, collection and collation of data, to assess progress with expected outputs/outcomes and towards targets.
+There is a designated person responsible for overall monitoring, collection and collation of data, to assess progress with expected outputs/outcomes and towards targets.
 Progress and performance towards targets will be reported in a performance report published 6-monthly.
+The first report will be published in May 2023.